Bobby5291/HomeAssistant-EDF-UK/README.md

 Contributions, bug reports, feature requests, and testing are all appreciated.

 Please open an issue or pull request on GitHub.

 ---

+## Development
+I plant to continue to add new features as this project is still a work in progress

+---